cullenchampagne1/panel-carousel/README.md

-# Panel Carousel Production Code
+# Apple Sports Panel Carousel

 This directory contains a reusable and highly customizable SwiftUI Panel Carousel component, designed for dynamic content loading and adaptive UI.
 It leverages `UIViewControllerRepresentable` to integrate a custom `UIScrollView` and `UIPanGestureRecognizer` for advanced gesture handling and performance.